 Little is recorded of the times that came next and how exactly the world changed in those times.
 What is known is that some of the survivors were a contingent of House Brayeth-Gale, who had been residing within a great stone keep that was lifted into the sky.
 They began to rebuild and start anew.
 Yet each in their separation saw that no one came to find them.
 They felt abandoned for a very long time.
 Families had been separated when the land was ripped apart and thrown into the air.
 A strange glowing mist surrounded them, and none could see far into the open skies around them.
 They were filled with sadness and it took weeks to come to grips with what had happened.
 Over this time they were not only dealing with those emotional issues but they physically started changing.
 Desire to grow, survive and find their fellow survivors upon the other floating lands turned to manifested forms.
 Some grew beautiful wings like butterflies and moths.
 Hair and other features began to take on vivid color.
 Many began growing antenna and their senses became sharper.
 They began to feel a spiritual connection to one another, and their minds were raised to higher consciousness.
 They could sense that others had survived in the air around them.

 Some of the bravest took flight through the mist and discovered other floating places with others.
 As the lands took shape, they rapidly grew vegetation and life seemed to flourish.
 The lands became one, and the term skyland became known to all.
-Yet they found they were bound as one, the Tentetsu.
+Yet they found they were bound as one.
+One name simultaneously came to them, the word Tentetsu, and so they accepted the name for both the land and themselves.
 Houses were built with large rooms and stacked on top of each other.
 They agreed to put all their children in one space to be raised together.
 Multiple Tentetsu would take on this job in shifts.
 They tended to them with care and love, making sure to never leave a Tentetsu out or make them feel abandoned as they had once felt.